-Section D: Payment of your fees
+Section C: Payment of your fees

-- D1.
-Your obligation to pay fees is set out in the Conditions of Registration, which also contain the rules on what may happen if those fees are not paid. - D2.
-The Open University's acceptance of any form of third party funding for part or full payment of your fees, including tuition fee loans, or sponsorship is dependent on you meeting any requirements set by the funding body for your eligibility to receive such funding.
+- C1.
+Your obligation to pay fees is set out in the Conditions of Registration, which also contain the rules on what may happen if those fees are not paid. - C2.
+The Open University's acceptance of any form of third party funding for part or full payment of your fees, including tuition fee loans or sponsorship, is dependent on you meeting any requirements set by the funding body for your eligibility to receive such funding.
 We will normally require confirmation of your eligibility before we agree to your registration.
 If you are permitted to register under the Conditions of Registration before the confirmation is received we may cancel your registration under those Conditions if you do not obtain that confirmation within a reasonable time.
-You will be notified in advance if this is the case. - D3.
-If we have accepted payment from you or an agreed payment method that has been confirmed, and subsequently that payment or confirmation is withdrawn or does not fully meet the cost of your module fees as set out in the Conditions of Registration we may cancel your registration and recover any fees which are due from you, as set out in those Conditions. - D4.
+You will be notified in advance if this is the case. - C3.
+If we have accepted payment from you or an agreed payment method that has been confirmed, and subsequently that payment or confirmation is withdrawn or does not fully meet the cost of your module fees, as set out in the Conditions of Registration we may cancel your registration and recover any fees which are due from you. - C4.
 If you are in debt to The Open University you will not be able to register for or pay for future study unless you pay in advance or have in place some other secured method of payment for those tuition fees or charges, which we have accepted.
 You must also settle the debt or make an arrangement with The Open University to settle the debt.
-You cannot use a Fee Credit generated from a deferral or withdrawal of a module to reduce the amount of any debt. - D5.
-Further information about what The Open University may do if you fail to pay your fees can be found in the Conditions of Registration.
+You cannot use a Fee Credit generated from a deferral or withdrawal of a module to reduce the amount of any debt. - C5.
+Further information about what The Open University may do if you fail to pay your fees can be found in the Conditions of Registration. - C6.
+The Open University must confirm to the government agency awarding any funding you may receive that we are satisfied that you are committed to studying with us and are engaging with your studies.
+We use information about your participation to confirm that you are studying to the funding authority who will then release payment to you.
+Further details about the ways we might monitor your engagement and how we will use this information are outlined in the Student Privacy Notice. - C7.
+If you are due to receive a payment directly, registration will not be confirmed to the government agency before the first day of the first module in the academic year.
+This is the point that you become liable for your tuition fees.
+This means that any maintenance payments due will not be received before this date.
+You should not expect to receive payment of any funding until at least 1 week after your module has started.

-Section E: Cancelling, deferring or withdrawing from your study
+Section D: Cancelling, deferring or withdrawing from your study